 The bizarre life of Robert Durst: The documentary that exposed him and the lives he claimed

-Millionaire Robert Durst died of Covid-19 just a few months after being convicted of the murder of Berman almost 22 years ago.
+Millionaire Robert Durst died of Covid-19 just a few months after being convicted of the murder of Susan Berman almost 23 years ago.

 Eventually tried and convicted for just one murder, serious allegations followed Robert Durst around for almost four decades.
 Durst stood trial in 2021 accused of the murder of his friend Susan Berman in December 2000, killed by a bullet to the back of her head.
 However, Durst was also linked to two other killings including that of his wife in 1982.